Alice d'Anjou1

 Almaric I, King of Jerusalem was born circa 1136.
 He was the son of Fulk V d'Anjou, 9th Comte d'Anjou and Melesende of Jerusalem, Queen of Jerusalem.2 He married, firstly, Agnes of Courtenay, daughter of Joscelin II de Courtenay, Count of Edessa and Beatrice (?), in 1157.3 He and Agnes of Courtenay were divorced in 1162 on the grounds of consanguinity.3 He married, secondly, Mary Comnene, daughter of Sebastokrator Isaac Comnenos, on 29 August 1167.
 He died on 11 July 1174.

-He succeeded to the title of King Almaric I of Jerusalem in 1163.1
+He succeeded as the King Almaric I of Jerusalem in 1163.1

 Children of Almaric I, King of Jerusalem and Agnes of Courtenay